Steph-Spencer/RA-Project4---Inhabitent-WordPress-Theme/README.md

-This project is incomplete.
+This project is a work in progress.
 The Adventures section on the home page has not been laid out.
-The styling of the footer needs debugging
+The styling of the footer needs debugging.
 The overall structure of the site is incomplete and I need to refactor the routing of the templates according to the revised assignment.
-The styling of areas beyond the home page is incomplete The products need their relevant meta field information added to the posts.
+The styling of areas beyond the home page is
+The products need their relevant meta field information added to the posts.

 _______________________________